-We decided to spend the 2014/2015 winter months in LA, so here we are in Marina del Rey, loving being away from the vicious northeast winter, loving even more being a two-minute walk from the Pacific.
-Venice Beach is nearly exactly as we left it a couple decades ago, which is to say: frenetically funky, perpetually young, maniacally provocative, but always amusing, even entertaining.
+We decided to spend the winter months in LA, so here we are in Marina del Rey, loving being away from the vicious northeast winter, loving even more being a two-minute walk from the Pacific Ocean.

 Of course, conditions and situations permitting, we never can resist tossing in a bit of a project wherever we go, and we did manage to set one up.
-If you happen to be in Hollywood Thursday evening, February 19, please join us at the following:
+Perhaps you happened to have been in Hollywood Thursday evening, February 19, and joined us at the following:

 Big topic in the news lately is what we like to call homomarriage.
 The Supremes are about to pass yet another ruling on it, and we must say here and now that if they don’t declare unconstitutional the Defense of Marriage Act (DOMA), they will be continuing the perpetuation of institutionalized discrimination based on sex.
 For far too long, the heterosexual majority has used government and the courts to deny homosexuals their civil and human rights.
 We will write more on this after the decision is handed down in June.
 We can never forget that this is a fight against injustice, not an expansion of the definition of morality.